JWWeatherman/yeticold/YetiColdSetupWalkthrough.md

 Header: Start Yeti Cold on your Secondary laptop.

-Descripton: Run both commands displayed on the page then wait for step 9 to appear.
+Descripton: Run these same two commands shown preveously on your Secondary laptop to download and run yeti.

+Issues: Sometimes yeticold will not show up in your browser or it will give an error in the browser.
+To fix open your browser and/or refresh the page.

 Action: Run the commands and wait for step 9.